 So, in addition to what type you like, consider what type will be the most useful for you!

-Some materials stain easily, breaks easily and are hard to wash.
+Some materials stain easily, break easily, and are hard to wash.
 Consider buying a bag that won’t give you a headache by looking old and dirty too soon.

 Buy one that dad likes too!
 This is something I hadn’t thought about if my husband hadn’t commented on it.
 When our old diaper bag broke, and I talked about buying a new one, my husband said: